Jalingpp/TestGeth192/ReadMe.md

 ## 1. Download Go-ethereum-1.9.2
 The installation package is `go-ethereum-1.9.2.zip`, or download other releases from `https://github.com/ethereum/go-ethereum/releases`.

 Building geth requires both a Go (version 1.22 or later) and a C compiler.
 You can install them using your favourite package manager.

+Init go.mod by `go mod init github.com/ethereum/go-ethereum`.

-Once the dependencies are installed, run `make geth`.
+Build geth by `make geth`.

 You can change the source codes and rebuild.